mendix/docs/content/developerportal/mendix-profile/index.md

 One of the greatest strengths of Mendix is our awesome developers community.
 The **Connections** card is a perfect place to start to connect to other developer in our community.
 When you get an invitation to connect, you can check out their profile and decide to accept or ignore it.

 You can also see a list of people you may know so that you can add further connections to your profile.
-To connect with someone, click the plus icon, and an invitation is send.
+To connect with someone, click the plus icon, and an invitation is sent.

 {{% image_container width="350" %}}
 ![](attachments/connections.png)